Abasz/ESPRowingMonitor/docs/settings.md

 ### Running a simulation

-In order to run the simulation, the e2e test needs to be compiled.
-There is a cmake target to ease the compilation that needs to be run via the `build/build-e2e rowerProfileName-board-id` (or with `custom` as argument in case of using `custom.settings.h` file for settings).
-The compiled executable will be under `/build/test/e2e/e2e_test.out`.
-This file should receive the file path that contains the delta times as parameter (in a CSV format i.e. one number per line).
+In order to run the simulation, first configure the host-side build once with `cmake -S . -B build`.
+After that, compile the e2e test with `./build/test/e2e/build-e2e environment-name`, where `environment-name` is a PlatformIO environment such as `dynamic-lolinS3-mini` or `kayakFirstBlue-devkit-v1`.
+If you are using `custom.settings.h`, pass `custom`.
+The compiled executable is written to `./build/test/e2e/e2e_test.out`.

 To run a simulation use the below command: